 The Hillside Garden

-The Yard Committee, is interested in students and staff getting the most out of the outdoor spaces that are part of our schoolyard.
+The Green Committee, is interested in students and staff getting the most out of the outdoor spaces that are part of our schoolyard.
 In particular, we rely on fellow parent volunteers to help maintain the Hillside Garden area of the yard.

 Runnymede is very fortunate to have the Hillside Garden – a natural forest with trails that is actually part of our schoolyard!
 The Hillside Garden is the envy of schools across the TDSB but many Runnymede families aren’t aware of its history and origins…